hackerb9/fonttable/README.md

 			START defaults to 0, END defaults to infinity.
 			Multiple ranges are allowed: fonttable 2590..f 1fb00..ff -f FONT | --font-name FONT
-			Show every Unicode glyph which is defined in FONT.
+			Display every Unicode glyph which is defined in FONT as a sixel image directly in the terminal.
-			(Does not display in FONT, only shows character coverage.)
+		-d FONT | --defined-in FONT
+			Like -f, but displays using the default terminal font, not graphics.
+Useful to quickly see character coverage.

 			UnicodeData.txt contains around 30,000 characters.
 			Unihan adds another 70,000.
 ____

 ## About --font-name